aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 I0422 11:32:12.062274       1 conditions.go:263] Setting lastTransitionTime for CertificateRequest "istio-csr-pld72" condition "Ready" to 2024-04-22 11:32:12.062263818 +0000 UTC m=+4483.233332478
 ```

-Verify that all workload pods are running with both the application container and the sidecar.
+Verify that all workload pods are running with both the application and sidecar containers reporting ready to serve requests.
 Wait until all terminating pods are cleaned up.

 ```bash
 kubectl get pods -n $NAMESPACE